Benchmarking quantum phase-space methods for near-resonant light propagation

-In this section, we benchmark the equations derived within the TWA against the Itô equations obtained from the PPR.
+In this section, we benchmark the equations derived within the TWA against the Itô equations obtained from the PPR { i.e., Eq.~\eqref{Eq:phi} to Eq.~\eqref{Eq:Atom_field_Int}}.
 The comparison is carried out under identical physical conditions in order to delineate the regimes of validity and the limitations of each method.

 To initialize the simulations in the retarded-time framework introduced above, it is necessary to specify both the optical input at the entrance of the waveguide and the initial atomic state throughout the medium.
 For the PPR, we consider initial conditions corresponding to a $2\pi$ SIT soliton, given by

 where $1/A$ sets the pulse width and $\tau_0$ is a timing offset (which we set to zero in the simulations below).

 For the TWA, quantum fluctuations are incorporated through stochastic initial conditions that sample the Wigner distribution,